elgatosf/streamdeck-javascript-sdk/css/README.md

 </div>
 ```

-Adding a little Javascript to PI's webview, can make this into a nice counter:
+Adding a little JavaScript to PI's web-view, can make this into a nice counter:

 ```javascript
     document.querySelectorAll('textarea').forEach(e => {